laMudri/ibus-table-shwa/README.md

 The layout
 ----------
-Half letters written as stressed vowels unless there is no vowel form, in which case they are given the straight bottom.
+Half letters written as stressed vowels.
 Decimal digits are accessed via shift + Qwerty digit (exactly like programmers' Dvorak, incidentally).
 The key immediately left of backspace is the backslash key.
 On your keyboard, it could be between shift and Z or above return.

 ![layout](layout.png)